-RESTORATION TIPS
+RESTORATION

-for AC's post-war 2 Litre Saloon (page 2)
+of AC's post-war 2 Litre Saloon

 Tip no.1 - Gluing wood

 It is strongly recommended that animal glue is not used, even for the sake of originality.
 When the car rots away again, it will end up less original!
-Most PVA adhesives (although there are various types) are also not suitable.
-The ideal type of adhesive is resorcinol formaldehyde, a two part formula, resin and hardener.
-Often recommended (and used for boats and gliders) is the brand still commonly known as Aerodux (as produced by Cyber Geigy in the past).
-It is now part of the Prefere™ range of adhesives (by Dynea).
+Most PVA adhesives are also not suitable (although cross-linked PVA is used by coach-builders).
+The ideal type of adhesive is phenol-resorcinol formaldehyde, a two part formula of resin and hardener.
+Often recommended (and used for boats and gliders) is the brand still commonly known as Aerodux 500 (as produced by Cyber Geigy in the past).
+It is now known as Prefere 4050 (by Dynea).
 It has very high water resistance to WBP (Weather and Boil Proof) grade.
 It is also good at filling gaps if a joint is not a perfect fit, without much loss of strength.
 It is less suited for repairing trim, because of its dark colour.

 Tip no.2 - Choice of wood screws